cloud-gov/cf-blue-green/README.md

         1. Move the file somewhere in your PATH.
 1. Run `cf-blue-green <appname>` (instead of `cf-push`) from your application directory to deploy.

 This creates a copy of your already-running application, and safely switches traffic over to it.
-No additional setup needed!

 It's recommended that you try this script on a non-production application environment first, just to ensure that everything is switched over properly.

 ## Resources